wein.plus

 Malerei aus dem Grab des Chaemwese in Theben um 1450 v.
 Chr. mit Motiven der Weinlese und Weinbereitung - Bild 2 und 3

-Viticulture in Ancient Greece
+Viticulture in ancient Greece

 Antike Weine - Parthenon Akropolis Athen

 In addition to pure enjoyment, wine also had an important religious and social role in ancient Greece.
 At the symposia (drinking parties), the shared enjoyment of wine among men acquired a truly cult-like character and was an indispensable part of the drinking culture of the time.
-Wine was just as important from a health point of view; medicinal applications for the purpose of antisepsis, pain relief, digestive support or "to bring the body's juices into balance" are frequently mentioned.
+Medicinal applications for the purpose of antisepsis, pain relief, digestive support or "to bring the body's juices into balance" are also frequently mentioned.
 Wine played an important role in many of the remedies of the famous physician Hippocrates (460-377 BC).
-The best qualities came from the Aegean islands.
-These were mainly Chios (Khios) - considered the Bordeaux of ancient Greece - as well as Rhodes, Samos and Lesbos.
-Wines from the Halkidiki peninsula (Macedonia) were also popular.
-For many of the city states of...

 Voices of our members